GalaluddinOwais/The-Evolving-Green-Thing/README.md

 #### Find The Way To The Roof

-The goal is to get as close as higher as possible
+The goal is to get as higher as possible

 :::::::::::::::::::: Rank based selection ::::::::::::::::::::: :::::::::: Fitness porportionate selection :::::::::::